Mixed Breeds

 3. Maltipom (Pomeranian × Maltese)

-The Maltipom is a confident little lion in a fluffy package.
-They inherit the vocal sass of the Pomeranian and the affectionate nature of the Maltese, creating a watchdog with strong opinions and an even stronger attachment to their family.
+Imagine a cotton ball with opinions.
+That’s the Maltipom.
+They’re loud, lovable, and low-key fabulous.
+They inherit the vocal sass of the Pomeranian and the affectionate nature of the Maltese, resulting in a watchdog with a strong bond to their family.

 Their boldness can get them into trouble around larger dogs, so you may need to step in when they try to take charge of the sidewalk.
 Their small frame also makes them fragile and prone to anxiety if handled roughly.